1964 Brinks Hotel bombing: Reaction

-In January 1965, the Vietcong secretly held their 3rd Conference in South Vietnam and concluded that in failing to retaliate, "the Americans lacked the will to strike North Vietnam or shield South Vietnam from the mortal blow".
+In January 1965, the Vietcong secretly held their third conference in South Vietnam.
+The delegates expressed strong confidence that—according to Mark Moyar—"the Americans lacked the will to strike North Vietnam or shield South Vietnam from the mortal blow" (i.e. from a forthcoming offensive).
+Moyar believes that this conclusion resulted in part from the Americans' failure to retaliate for the Brinks Hotel bombing.
 At the time, North Vietnam vigorously denied ever sending troops or equipment into South Vietnam.
 In reality, both sides violated the 1954 Geneva Accords by covertly infiltrating the other's borders to carry out hostile military activity.
 Meanwhile, South Vietnam's government had imposed media censorship in November 1964 and closed ten newspapers for sympathizing with the communists.

 The attack fomented feelings of insecurity among American policymakers about communist attacks.
 Johnson hoped that the continuing presence of American military advisers would be sufficient to strengthen the ARVN so that it could stabilize the Saigon government, but many of his defense department advisers felt that American combat troops were needed on the ground.
 This increased the tension between the president's civilian and military officials, before the Americans became directly involved in fighting in 1965.
 David Tucker of the United States Army War College said that the bombing was "insignificant for the conventional military balance but important for the political struggle that was the primary focus of the enemy [Vietcong]".
-The facility was repaired and American officers continued to stay there until the fall of Saigon on April 30, 1975, when the communists overran South Vietnam and reunified the country under their rule.
+The facility was repaired and American officers continued to stay there until the fall of Saigon on 30 April 1975, when the communists overran South Vietnam and reunified the country under their rule.

 Today, the site is a Park Hyatt hotel built along French Colonial architectural lines, and there is a memorial to the bombing at the site.